Peaster High School (Texas)

-Peaster High School is a public high school located in unincorporated Peaster, Texas (USA).
+Peaster High School is a public high school located in unincorporated Peaster, Texas, United States.
 It is part of the Peaster Independent School District located in north central Parker County and classified as a 3A school by the UIL.
 While the school is in Peaster, it has a Weatherford address.
 In 2013, the school was rated "Met Standard" by the Texas Education Agency.

 Athletics

-The Peaster Greyhounds compete in the following sports: